-Day 4: The glacier-covered summit of Chimborazo tops out at 6310m and is the furthest point from the centre of the Earth due to the planet's bulge around the equator.
-Whizz down the mountain paths by bike, across high altitude grasslands dotted with wild flowers and past vicuñas, the sole inhabitants of these wild stretches.
+Day 4: The glacier-covered summit of Chimborazo tops out at 6310m and is the furthest point from the centre of the Earth due to the bulge around the equator.
+Whizz down mountain paths by bike, across high altitude grasslands dotted with wild flowers and past vicuñas, the sole inhabitants of these wild stretches.
 Lower down you'll encounter local Quichua farmers and, more often than not, enthusiastic children on their way home from school.
 (B/L/D)

-Services not included: flights, drinks, tips and personal expenses.
+Services not included: flights, drinks, tips and personal expenses

 Note: stops can be extended, added or cut - just ask us!